![]() |

 To see this, recall the last result from the preceding section

-significance of the components of the stress tensor is illustrated in the figure:
+and substitute for in terms of the components of the Cauchy stress tensor

 Note the Cauchy stress represents force per unit area of the deformed solid.
 In elementary strength of materials courses it is called `true stress,’ for this reason.

-solid looks like, but also what it looked like before deformation.
-The deformation is described by a
+The other stress measures regard forces as acting on the undeformed solid.
+Consequently, to define them we must know not only what the deformed solid looks like, but also what it looked like before deformation.
+The deformation is described by a displacement vector and the associated deformation gradient

-as outlined in Section
+as outlined in Section 2.1.
+In addition, let

 We then define the following stress measures

-The Kirchoff stress has no obvious physical significance.Â
+The Kirchoff stress has no obvious physical significance.

-The nominal stress tensor can be regarded as the internal force per unit undeformed area acting within a solid, as follows 1.
-Visualize an element of area dA in the deformed solid, with normal n, which is subjected to a force 2.
-Suppose that the element of area dA has started out as an element of
+The nominal stress tensor can be regarded as the internal force per unit undeformed area acting within a solid, as follows

-area 3.
-Then, the force
+3. Then, the force is related to the nominal stress by

 To see this, note that one can show (see Appendix D) that